 The following are the suggested actions based on a candidate's status:

-Yes, the button will be visible.
-However, the pages to which the Suggested Action button links (e.g., Interview Scheduler or Statuses tab of the Applicant Profile) are not responsive.
+- On mobile devices, the Suggested Action button is visible, but the pages to which the Suggested Action button links (e.g., Interview Scheduler or Statuses tab of the Applicant Profile) are not responsive.

 This column indicates whether a submission is Internal or External.
 The candidate type is not searchable.

 This column displays the source with which the candidate's application was submitted, such as a career site, the internal career site, etc.

 This column also displays the date on which the candidate submitted their application, was added by a recruiter or agency, or was submitted as a suggested referral.
 The name of the user who submitted the suggested referral also appears, as well as the user's relationship to the candidate.